kalarsu/letscodejavascript/README.md

 8. >jake    this time, it will run good.

-9. Add in a new task as following:
+9. Add in a new task as following

     task("gooble", function(){
         console.log("gooble task");